nmi246/electronics/wireless/AT_commands_for_calls_sms.md

   - example: ATD#31#0220974881;  # hides caller ID for this particular call only.

 ## Sending and Receiving SMS text messages:
-- AT +CMGF = 1
+- AT+CMGF=1      # Indicates to the MT which input/output format of messages shall be used.
+1 = text mode.
+0 = PDU mode (default).
+  - make sure AT+CMGF=1 before sending messages.
-- AT+CMGS="0220974881"  - send SMS text message.
+- AT+CMGS="0220974881"    # **send** SMS text message.
 When finished writing Message termintate text message with CTRL+Z
-- AT+CMGR = 39 ?? read SMS send to your device??
-- AT+CMGR = 24 ??
+- AT+CMGR=n               # **read** the text message stored at index n.
+  - example: AT+CMGR=5    # reads the message at index 5.
+- The +CMT URC is issued on the reception of an SMS messages.
+- List messages:
+  - AT+CMGL="ALL"    # lists all messages.
+    - AT+CMGL=?      # list all options: ("REC UNREAD","REC READ","STO UNSENT","STO SENT","ALL")
+- Delete message:
+  - AT+CMGD=n               # delete message stored at index n.
+(0-9 on RC7620).
+    - example: AT+CMGD=5    # delete message at index=5.
+  - AT+CMGD=?               # shows all the index available, and the delete options (e.g., delete only unread, etc.).

 ## Change RAT (radio access network):